wartoshika/qhun-transpiler/readme.md

 ## **Description**

 This command line tool helps to transpile [Typescript](https://github.com/Microsoft/TypeScript) into other languages.
 The main goal was to support every aspect of Typescript.
-Every Typescript version >= 2 & < 3 is supported.
-Typescript 3 will be supported when my dependencies can handle Typescript 3.
+Typescript 2 and 3 are supported!

 **The following languages are currently supported:**
 - [LUA](https://www.lua.org/)